 - Working in this office without you will be so boring.
 We’ll miss having a wonderful colleague like you.
 Good luck in your future endeavors!

 - I hope that your new place is full of fun and happiness.
 Take care, and wishing you all the best.

 - Our teamwork hasn't been the same since you left the office.
 We’re really missing your valuable contributions.

 - You’ve been a friend, colleague, and mentor whom I have treasured so much.
 However, you're bound for bigger and better things.
 Goodbye, mate!

 - Having fun and being happy at work won't be as easy without a wonderful person like you around.
 The whole workplace will miss you.
 Goodbye, and all the best!

 - Thanks for training me.
 I’ll do my best to make sure I uphold the work ethic and commitment that you're known for.
 Thanks for the motivation and for the on-the-job training I have received from you!
 Goodbye, mate!

 - Every once in a while, you meet a person that you instantly click with.
 You're definitely one of those people for me.
 I'm so happy that we got to spend the time we did together.
 Enjoy your new position!

-- Your decision-making skills are an asset that have always inspired me to be like you.
+- Your decision-making skill is an asset that has always inspired me to be like you.
 I appreciate all your words of encouragement and everything I have learned from you.
 Farewell, sir!

 - I hope the next place that you work will rival the joy that you’ve had working here.